 The blade tension quick-release lever was adjusted at the factory for use with the pre-installed blade.
-However, because blade lengths can vary by manufacturer, and because the tension spring can lose its "spring" after years of use, you may need to adjust the quick-release adjustment collars so the blade tension lever works correctly.
+However, because blade lengths can vary by manufacturer, and because the tension spring can lose its "spring" after years of use, you may need to adjust the tension lever adjustment bolt so the blade tension lever works correctly.